adelh98/The_MC_Journey/README.md

 ## My adventure so far:
 - I managed to successfully add a simple item, without any functionality, to the game!
 Baby steps!
 - I have managed to successfully add a brand new, custom made, non-functional, block to the game!
 I'll consider it a Victory!
+- I managed to successfully add two additional in-game tabs in the creative menu for easier access to custom blocks.